Whimsy Stick

 “The dog isn’t broken.
 The loop is just unfinished.
 Give the brain what it’s been wired to complete, and the behavior follows on its own.”

-Chris Moran, Professional Dog Trainer · Instinctual Balance
+Christopher Lee Moran, Professional Dog Trainer · Instinctual Balance

 The Realization

 After enough sessions, the pattern becomes impossible to ignore.
-The dog destroying furniture isn’t defiant.
+The dog destroying furniture from boredom isn’t defiant.
 She’s bored in the specific way that a predator is bored when it hasn’t hunted.
 The dog who’s still hyper after a long walk hasn’t burned off energy incorrectly.
 The walk just didn’t touch the right system.
 VCA Animal Hospitals confirms that structured predatory play ranks among the highest-value enrichment activities for dogs.

 The correct intervention isn’t more obedience commands.
 It’s completing the loop.
 When I started running structured chase play before training sessions, dogs that had been resistant to learning for months suddenly became responsive within days.
 The drive had to be satisfied before the brain could focus on anything else.